|R. Crumb's Underground exhibit opening pics (and more Comixtravaganza)|

-|Written by Eric Reynolds | Filed under Robert Crumb, Chris Ware||9 Jan 2008 1:58 PM|
+|Written by Mike Baehr | Filed under Robert Crumb, events, Ellen Forney||29 Jan 2008 9:54 AM|

 The New Yorker has announced a contest inviting cartoonists to design their own version of the magazine's mascot, Eustice Tilly (originally designed in 1925 by Rea Irvin for the very first issue).
 My favorite Tilly probably has to be the above Crumb version, which was perceived as a blasphemous betrayal of the mag's proud tradition by some of its more calcified subscribers when originally published in 1994.
 Now it's a decade and a half later and folks like Crumb, Aline Kominsky, Chris Ware (see his Tilly below), Adrian Tomine, and Daniel Clowes are fairly regular contributors to the mag.
 Mouly and Spiegelman, what hath thou wrought?!